• Skip to content

 It’s my signature casserole dish and I want your family to enjoy it as much as we do!

-rice and vegetable casserole recipe
+rice and veggie casserole recipe

-More side dishes to try:
+More side dishes

 vegetable and rice casserole